ArmaghanSarvar/mda-ArmaghanSarvar/README.md

 * *fitted_model.rds* contains the fitted model on features to predict the target variable

-## If you want to extend/improve the code
+## If you want to extend/ improve the code
 * Make a new branch
 * Pull the repository (you need to install R studio)
 * Change any file